-In recent years, the Nebraska Legislature (the "Legislature") has enacted and amended legislation intended to reduce the level of property taxation and political subdivision expenditures in the State of Nebraska (the "State").
-The two statutory sections of principal importance are Section 13-519, Reissue Revised Statutes of Nebraska, as amended (as enacted and amended from time to time, "Section 13-519"), which provides for an overall limitation on general fund budget expenditures for all governmental units within the State, and Section 77-3442, Reissue Revised Statutes of Nebraska, as amended (as enacted and amended from time to time, "Section 77-3442"), which reduces the rate of taxation for general property taxes authorized for all governmental units within the State.

-Section 13-519 provides that for all fiscal years beginning on or after July 1, 1998, no governmental unit (including the City) may adopt a budget containing a total of budgeted restricted funds more than the last prior year's total of budgeted restricted funds plus allowable growth, plus a basic allowable growth percentage (initially 21⁄2% until adjusted by the Legislature).
-Restricted funds generally include property taxes, excluding any amounts refunded to taxpayers, payments in lieu of property taxes, local option sales taxes, state aid, transfers of surpluses from any user fee, permit fee, or regulatory fee if the fee surplus is transferred to fund a service or function not directly related to the fee and the costs of the activity funded from the fee, any funds excluded from restricted funds for the prior year because they were budgeted for capital improvements but which were not spent and are not expected to be spent for capital improvements, and any excess tax collections returned to the county by a governmental unit as a result of overpayment due to clerical error or mistake.
-Allowable growth includes the percentage increase in taxable valuation in excess of the base limitation established under Section 77-3446, Reissue Revised Statutes of Nebraska, as amended, if any, due to improvements to real property as a result of new construction, additions to existing buildings, any improvements to real property which increase the value of such property and any increase in valuation due to annexation and any personal property valuation over the prior year.
-Such budget limitations may be exceeded by up to an additional 1% upon the affirmative vote of at least 75% of the governing body of the governmental unit, and larger increases are permitted with the approval of a majority of legal voters voting on the issue of such increase at a special election held for such purposes.
+The Nebraska Legislature (the "Legislature") has in recent years enacted and amended legislation intended to reduce the level of property taxation and political subdivision expenditures in the State of Nebraska (the "State").
+Section 13-519, Reissue Revised Statues of Nebraska (as enacted in 1996 and amended from time to time, "Section 13-519"), provides for an overall limitation on the use of "restricted funds" revenue sources for cities, counties and certain other political subdivisions, and Section 77-3442, Reissue Revised Statutes of Nebraska (as enacted in 1996 and amended from time to time, "Section 77-3442") reduces the rate of taxation for general property taxes authorized for cities and counties.
+Among other provisions, Section 13-519 provides that for all fiscal years beginning on or after July 1, 1998, no governmental unit may adopt a budget containing a total of budgeted restricted funds more than the prior year's total of budgeted restricted funds plus allowable growth, plus a basic allowable growth percentage (initially 21/2% until adjusted by the Legislature).
+Restricted funds generally include (a) property taxes, excluding any amounts refunded to taxpayers, (b) payments in lieu of property taxes, (c) local option sales taxes, (d) motor vehicle taxes, (e) state aid, (f) transfers of surpluses from any user fee, permit fee, or regulatory fee if the fee surplus is transferred to fund a service or function not directly related to the fee and the costs of the activity funded from the fee, and (g) any funds excluded from restricted funds for the prior year because they were budgeted for capital improvements but which were not spent and are not expected to be spent for capital improvements.
+Allowable growth includes the percentage increase in taxable valuation in excess of the base limitation established under Section 77-3446, Reissue Revised Statutes of Nebraska, as amended, if any, due to improvements to real property as a result of new construction, additions to existing buildings, any improvements to real property that increase the value of such property and any increase in valuation due to annexation and any personal property valuation over the prior year.
+Such budget limitations may be exceeded by up to an additional 1% upon the affirmative vote of at least 75% of the governing body, and larger increases are permitted with the approval of a majority of legal voters voting on the issue of such increase at a special election held for such purposes.